hazelgrove/agda-popl17/README.md

   into a lemma; the rest are just repeated in place.

 - The paper text does not specify exactly what the base type `num` is.
-In the mechanization we unary natural numbers, specifically the type `Nat`.
+In the mechanization we use unary natural numbers, specifically the type `Nat`.
 The only property that we require of `num` is that equality be decidable, so another choice would have been to abstract the rules over anything that happens to have decidable equality--and maybe anything that